aldifirmansyah/design-patterns-golang/creational-patterns/factory-method/Readme.md

 notes to myself:
 - Concrete Products has parent class which is gun.
 - No Creator, just the Concrete Creator.
 No default implementation (return error if the type doesn't match).
+- makeGun function is a parameterized factory methods.